jhollinger/occams-record/README.md

 > Do not multiply entities beyond necessity. -- Occam's Razor

 Occam's Record is a high-efficiency query API for ActiveRecord.
+It is **not** an ORM or an ActiveRecord replacement.
+Use it to solve pain points in your existing ActiveRecord app.

+* 3x-5x faster than ActiveRecord.
+* Uses 1/3 the memory of ActiveRecord.
+* Eliminates the N+1 query problem.
+* Allows custom SQL when eager loading associations (use `select`, `where`, `order`, etc).
+* `find_each`/`find_in_batches` respects `order` and `limit`.
+* Allows eager loading when using raw SQL.
+* Allows `find_each`/`find_in_batches` when using raw SQL.

-It is 3x-5x faster, uses 1/3 of the memory, eliminates the N+1 query problem, and allows for much more flexible eager loading.
-OccamsRecord achieves this by making some very specific trade-offs:
+[Look over the speed and memory measurements yourself!](https://github.com/jhollinger/occams-record/wiki/Measurements).
+OccamsRecord achieves all of this by making some very specific trade-offs:

 * OccamsRecord results are **read-only**.
 * OccamsRecord objects are **purely database rows** - they don't have any instance methods from your Rails models.
 * OccamsRecord queries must eager load each association that will be used.
 Otherwise they simply won't be availble.

-OccamsRecord is **not** an ORM or an ActiveRecord replacement.
-Use it to solve pain points in your existing ActiveRecord app.
-For more on the rational behind OccamsRecord, see the Rational section at the end of the README.

 ## Usage